PeachyDB-Inc/PeachyDB/Deployment/Tool5-DeleteClientStack.md

-# 1. Delete Client Stack
+# 5. Delete Client Stack
-In the main menu, choice '5' is meant for creating a Server Stack.
+In the main menu, choice '5' is meant for Deleting a Client Stack.
+Below is the command sequence to accomplish this.

 ```shell
 prompt> python3 peachydb_cluster_tool.py